How did Duolingo turn a free language learning app into a big business with a market capitalization of over $20 billion?

 Duolingo is a popular language learning app used by over 30 million people every day, some of whom have been using it for over 10 years.

-Despite being such a successful business, all lessons available on Duolingo are free to take, and only 8.6% of users are paid members.
+Despite being such a successful business, all lessons available on Duolingo are free, and only 8.6% of users are paid members.
 In other words, most users use Duolingo for free.

 Additionally, advertising revenue, a common source of revenue for apps, accounts for less than 8% of the total, and the app does not display a large number of ads.

-One of the reasons for Duolingo's success is its 'high game-like quality.'
-When you hear about language learning, you might imagine monotonous repetition like studying at school, but when you actually use Duolingo, you'll realize that it's more like a game than studying.
+One of the reasons for Duolingo's success is its 'high level of game-like quality.'
+When you hear the word 'language learning,' you might imagine monotonous repetition like studying at school, but when you actually use Duolingo, you realize that it's more like a game than studying.

 Free users are given 'HP' each day, and if they get a question wrong five times in a day, their HP will drop to zero and they will no longer be able to challenge the next question.

-There is also a progress bar for each lesson, so you can keep track of your learning progress like you are progressing in a game.
+There is also a progress bar for each lesson, allowing you to keep track of your learning progress like you are progressing in a game.

-In addition, Duolingo encourages users to continue using the app by allowing them to earn experience points by solving problems and by tracking the number of consecutive days they play.
+Additionally, Duolingo encourages users to continue using the app by allowing them to earn experience points by solving problems and by tracking their consecutive play days.

 These efforts helped Duolingo gain 3 million users in its first few years.